dcoles/ivle/doc/dev/architecture.rst

 To give the appearance of a private file system we need to merge together a user's local home directory with the base image.
 To achieve this, IVLE uses the *bind mount* feature of Linux, which allows directories to be accessible from another location in the file system.
-By carefully read-only bind mounting the jail image and then bind mounting the user's :file:`/home` and :file:`/tmp` directory data over the top we can create a jail with only three bind mounts and at virtually no filesystem overhead.
+By carefully bind-mounting the jail image as read-only and then bind-mounting the user's :file:`/home` and :file:`/tmp` directory data over the top, we create a jail with only three bind mounts and at virtually no filesystem overhead.

 .. note::
    IVLE has historically used numerous solutions to this problem, which are chronicled here to avoid the same mistakes being made again.

-   In the first release of IVLE this was done off-line by hardlinking all the files into the target directory, but for more than a handful of users this process could take several hours and also ran the risk of exhausting inodes on the underlying file system.
+   In the first release of IVLE this was done offline by hard-linking all the files into the target directory, but for a large number of users, this process can take several hours, and also runs the risk of exhausting the number of inodes on the underlying file system.

-   The first solution was to use  `AUFS <http://aufs.sourceforge.net/>`_ to mount the user's home directory over a read-only version of the base on demand.
-This was implemented as part of ``trampoline`` and used a secondary program ``timount`` (see :file:`bin/timount/timount.c`) run at regular intervals to unmount unused jails.
-This uses the :const:`MNT_EXPIRE` flag for :manpage:`umount(2)` (available since Linux 2.6.8) that only unmounts a directory if it hasn't been accessed since the previous call with :const:`MNT_EXPIRE`.
+   The second solution was to use `AUFS <http://aufs.sourceforge.net/>`_ to mount the user's home directory over a read-only version of the base on demand.
+This was implemented as part of ``trampoline`` and used a secondary program ``timount`` (see :file:`bin/timount/timount.c`), run at regular intervals, to unmount unused jails.
+This used the :const:`MNT_EXPIRE` flag for :manpage:`umount(2)` (available since Linux 2.6.8) that only unmounts a directory if it hasn't been accessed since the previous call with :const:`MNT_EXPIRE`.

-   While quite effective, AUFS appears to cause NFS caching issues when IVLE is run as a cluster as well as questionable inclusion status in newer distributions.
-This is why the current system uses the much older bind mount feature to achieve the same ends.
+   While quite effective, AUFS appeared to cause NFS caching issues when IVLE was run as a cluster, and as its inclusion status in future Linux distributions is questionable, the developers elected to use the much older bind mount feature instead.

 Entering the Jail
 -----------------